ammrit2312/ammrit2312/README.md

 - ⚡ Fun fact: ...
 -->

 Hey, this is Amritesh 👋🏻.
-I am currently pursuing my Bachelor's degree in Computer Science in PES University, Bangalore.
+I am currently pursuing my Master's degree in Computer Science at University of Southern California.
 I am currently working on Web Development projects.
 <br/>
 I have a keen interest in Deep Learning especially NLP (Natural Language Processing) and Computer Vision.
 I am currently exploring the field of Computer Vision.
 I love working in the domain of Deep Learning because I believe it is one of the most interesting domain at the moment and we as programmers can contribute a lot in this domain.